 - Income was derived from the tariff income for shipments through the pipeline.
 This includes tariffs charged for the shipment of gas sold under the Maui Gas Contract (Legacy Gas). - Expenses were derived from the expenses charged by the Commercial, Technical and System Operators, including the cost of services provided to them, together with the expenses charged by the Balancing Agent and the Incentives Pool Trustee who operate under the terms of the MPOC.
-These were all considered to be pipeline related. - Assets include any assets owned by MDL and used for pipeline related purposes, but also include the ODRC value of the Maui pipeline assets. - Depreciation is charged on the MDL assets and the pipeline ODRC values.
-The depreciation rate used for the pipeline and other pipeline assets is that determined by the ODRC valuation report. - Tax is charged at the normal company rate.
-This is assumed to be equal to the "Cash Tax" amount used for the purposes of calculating the accounting rate of profit. - The notional entity has no debt.
+These were all considered to be pipeline related. - Assets include any assets owned by MDL and used for pipeline related purposes, but also include the estimated ODRC value of the Maui pipeline assets. - Depreciation is charged on the MDL assets and the pipeline ODRC values.
+The depreciation charge for the pipeline and other pipeline assets is based on that determined by the most recent ODRC valuation report. - Currently in the notional accounts tax is charged at the normal company rate.
+This is assumed to be equal to the "Cash Tax" amount used for the purposes of calculating the accounting rate of profit.
+A corresponding tax payable is recognised in the balance sheet for the notional amount.
+No actual liability exists and the resulting cumulative balance is not required to be repaid.
+Given this, tax payable balances are reversed out through retained earnings in the subsequent period. - The notional entity has no debt.
 Any debt held in the individual Maui Mining Companies is unable to be directly or indirectly attributed to the Maui pipeline.